How to Sell a House As-Is in Ohio

 Unless you explicitly mention that your house is being sold as-is, buyers will have no idea of your intentions with the listing.
 Another common descriptor mentioned in as-is listings in Ohio is the phrase “priced to sell.”

-To balance the focus on as-is condition, work with your agent to craft a property description that highlights the best features of the home, such as a great backyard, high ceilings, and crown molding.
-The MLS in Columbus, Ohio, doesn’t have a specific ‘as is’ checkbox or label for agents to mark, according to Lynn.
+To balance the focus on as-is condition, work with your agent to craft a property description that highlights the home’s best features, such as a great backyard, high ceilings, and crown molding.
+According to Lynn, the multiple listing service (MLS) in Columbus, Ohio, doesn’t have a specific ‘as is’ checkbox or label for agents to mark.

 Understand buyers may still negotiate